OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-035.md

 ## Psalm 35:5

 > Let them be like chaff before the wind,
-> With the angel of the Lord driving them on.
+> With the angel of the Lord driving them onward.

 ## Psalm 35:6

-> Let their way be dark and slippery,
+> Let their path be dark and slippery,
 > With the angel of the Lord pursuing them.

 ---

 ## Psalm 35:7

-> For they hid their net for me without cause;
+> For they set their net for me without reason;
-> Without cause they dug a pit for my soul.
+> Without reason they dug a pit for my soul.

 ## Psalm 35:8

 > Let destruction come upon him when he is unaware,
-> And let the net he hid catch him;
+> And let the net he hid ensnare him;
 > Let him fall into that very destruction.

 ## Psalm 35:9